-If you are a windows 10 user and your device is working slow just in a mode of glacial crawl, then it is the antimalware service executable using 100 disk that is causing the device to run slow.
+If you are a windows 10 user and your device is working slow just in a mode of the glacial crawl, then it is the antimalware service executable using 100 disks that are causing the device to run slow.
 It reduces the working speed of your device by consuming a maximum of storage space on the CPU, leaving no room for other programs to run.
 This article will explain all about the antimalware service executable 100 disks along with some handy solutions to resolve the issue and rehabilitate the working speed of the device.

 Being an important part of Windows defender, the antimalware service executable (Msmpeng.exe) is referred to as a default program running on windows 10 i.e. antimalware service executable 100 disk on windows 10, for scanning your device to unleash any virus or malware.
 The program works in real-time to scan the files and folders or the software being downloaded.
 Any suspicious file or a corrupted file system may indicate the malicious activity of virus or malware on it.
 Not just restricted to scan the errors, viruses, or malware, it also helps to remove the spyware, adware, worms, and Trojan horse viruses.(Some user may lose their important files, photos, audios and videos from hard disk after virus attack, go to Wondershare Recoverit official site to get some hepl.)